EARTHQUAKE: 6 Reasons GOP Won and CRT, Mandates, Biden Lost

 3. Biden’s approval numbers have collapsed.
 The debacle in Afghanistan, a southern border in crisis, soaring inflation and questions about Joe Biden's age and mental capacity, have created a brew of disenchantment among voters who are giving the president a thumb’s-down rating in approval polls.

-4. Critical Race Theory backfired.
+4. Critical race theory backfired.
 Cultural issues like CRT and gender politics played a major role in the Virginia race.
-McAuliffe’s claim that parents shouldn’t play a role in what their children are taught, coupled with the recent assault of one student by a male in a skirt – these issues all rubbed suburban voters who don’t accept woke culture the wrong way.
+McAuliffe’s claim that parents shouldn’t play a role in what their children are taught, coupled with the recent alleged assault of one female student by a male in a skirt — are issues that rubbed suburban voters who don’t accept "woke" culture the wrong way.

 5. It’s the economy, stupid!
 Massive supply shortages and soaring inflation may be having a more significant impact on voters' minds than had been supposed.
 People are seeing gasoline prices jump, and the party in power is paying the price.